rk-tech-camp/furima-32647/README.md

 ### Association

-- belongs_to :items
+- belongs_to :item
-- belongs_to :users
+- belongs_to :user
-  has_one    :addresses
+  has_one    :address

 ## addresses テーブル
 | Column   | Type       | Options       |